The Bankrate promise

 For users of the Gemini ActiveTrader platform, the exchange follows the common maker-taker model used by most exchanges and brokers in the industry.
 Orders that add liquidity (maker) are charged slightly less than orders that take away liquidity (taker).
 The fees drop to almost zero if you’re trading more than $50 million each month.
 Here’s how Gemini’s ActiveTrader fees break down based on trading volume.

 |30-day trading volume||Maker||Taker|

 Like other exchanges, Gemini gives customers the opportunity to earn rewards by holding deposits of cryptocurrency with the firm through a process known as staking.
 The process is similar to a bank savings account but comes with significantly greater risks.
-Unlike Binance.US, which does not charge for its staking program, Gemini charges an agent fee as part of its program.
-Though it’s not much for popular coins – Bitcoin’s is just 0.03 percent – the fees can add up, especially for more obscure cryptocurrencies.
-The fee for 1INCH is nearly 3.5 percent, for example.
+Unlike Binance.US, which charges a small commission for its staking program, Gemini charges an agent fee as part of its program.
+Though it’s not as much for popular coins – Bitcoin’s is just 1.03 percent – the fees can quickly add up, especially for more obscure cryptocurrencies.
+The fee for Alchemix (ALCX) is nearly 4.3 percent as of December 2022, for example.